rushikeshwayal/Inventory-Management/readme.md

 5. **Conduct Audits**: Utilize built-in audit solutions to ensure inventory accuracy and compliance.

 6. **Generate Invoices**: Automatically generate invoices for each transaction to document inventory movement and changes.

+7. **Admin Portal**: Use the admin portal to view graphical analyses of inventory levels, transaction history, and other key metrics to make informed decisions.

 ## Contributing